onlyphantom/cvessentials/README.md

 The intended audience for this course and accompanying workshop are absolute beginners who have an interest in computer vision and prefer to learn from ground up principles rather than a "apply-and-go tutorial approach".

 The first scheduled workshop is January 4, 2020, which serves as an introduction to this course.
 Future courses will follow an in-classroom coding sessions with supporting Teaching Assistants.

+## Image Assets
+- `car2.png`, `pen.jpg`, `lego.jpg` and `sudoku.jpg` are under Creative Commons (CC) license.

+- `sarpi.jpg`, `castello.png`, `canal.png` and all other photography used are taken during my trip to Venice.

+- All other illustrations are created by me in Keynote.

+- Videos are created by me, and Bahasa Indonesia voice over on my videos is by [Tiara Dwiputri](https://github.com/tiaradwiputri)